svn2github/wordpress-vip-plugins/external-permalinks-redux/readme.txt

 * `epr_status_codes` - modify array of available status codes used when redirect is issued

 == Changelog ==

+= 1.1 =
+* Introduce a filter to change the metabox title for clarity.
+Does break translation for that string if used.
+* Add additional HTML classes in the metabox to aid customization.
+* Coding standards and PHPDoc cleanup.

 = 1.0.4 =
 * Implement singleton pattern for instantiation.
 Thanks batmoo.